nautechsystems/nautilus_trader/docs/concepts/advanced/emulated_orders.md

 ## Persisted emulated orders
 If a running system either crashes or shuts down with active emulated orders, then they will be reloaded inside the `OrderEmulator` from any configured cache database.
-It should be remembered that any custom `position_id` originally assigned to the submit order command will be lost (as per the above warning).